 Thereafter, in the 2-D table, we have multiple records with time-bound and items only.
 The sales for New Delhi are shown with respect to time, and item dimensions according to the type of items sold.

-Whenever, If we need to view the complete sales data with one more dimension, let’s say, the location dimension, then the 3-D view would be useful.
-The 3-D view of the sales data with respect to time, item, and location is shown in the table below −
+However, If we need to view the complete sales data with one more dimension, let’s say, the location dimension, then the 3-D view would be useful.
+The 3-D view of the sales data with respect to time, item, and the location is shown in the table below −

-In above 3D table, That can be represented as 3D data cube as shown below −
+The above 3D table can be represented as a 3D data cube as shown below −

 Three-Tier Data Warehouse Architecture